 Some existing Gue’vesa house rules, either for you to try, or to get ideas from:

 Kel’shan– it sucks to live on Kel’shan.
 This sept world has had the misfortune of being subject to numerous alien raids and attacks throughout it’s history, including a major Tyranid invasion that was immediately followed by an Imperial one.
 Because of this, the Kel’shan are openly suspicious of (if not outright hostile to) all aliens.
+The background of the Y’vahra Battlesuit also states that being under “near constant attack by alien forces has bred a stubborn pragmatism and siege mentality” among Kel’shan’s people.

 N’dras – a fairly isolated Sept, the world was, for unknown reasons, voluntarily abandoned by its inhabitants.
 This may be partly due to something wrong with the world itself, as the local Earth Caste report strange readings emanating from the planet.
 A small outpost of the Earth Caste remain on the planet, alongside a garrison of Fire Warriors, and this small population of N’dras are regarded as being “untrustworthy and are generally of quick temper and of brooding countenance.”
 Interestingly, the local Earth Caste’s role may have something to do with battlesuit development and/or stealth technology, as it was on an outpost near N’dras that the Ghostkeel was first tested.
 Indeed, the first Ghostkeel suits were named “the Ghosts of N’dras.”